onecompiler/tutorials/c/variables/variables.md

 ## 1. Integer literals

-Interger literals are numeric literals.
+Integer literals are numeric literals.
 They are of three types

 * decimal (base 10)
 * octal (base 8)